 Missing Allan

-He did not seem worried.
-Allan really never seemed worried.
-From his Dad Gordon, he has clearly inherited a temperament that was quicker to find humor than threat in any situation.
-Ever the history lover, we spent most of the call talking about Allan’s love for the ancient cities of Spain he visited while his daughter Mary lived there.
-He knew everything about these ancient towns, it seems, and dreamed of going back to them.
+Ever the history lover, we spent most of the call talking about Allan’s fascination with the ancient cities of Spain he visited while his daughter Mary lived there.
+He knew everything about these ancient towns, it seemed, and dreamed of going back to them.

 Two weeks after we spoke, he died.